 Who are some Phi Beta Kappa members we might know?

-Many prominent individuals are Phi Beta Kappa – 17 U.S. Presidents, 7 of the 8 current U.S. Supreme Court Justices, and more than 130 Nobel laureates are members.
+Many prominent individuals are Phi Beta Kappa – 17 U.S. Presidents, 40 U.S. Supreme Court Justices, and more than 130 Nobel laureates are members.

 How do you become a member of Phi Beta Kappa?

 Most members are invited to join as undergraduates.
 They are evaluated on the basis of their undergraduate records at the institution that houses a Phi Beta Kappa chapter.
 All chapters elect seniors and some elect juniors, although juniors must meet a higher standard.

 National stipulations for membership and model chapter constitution and bylaws are provided as guidelines, but each chapter determines the specific categories and criteria for membership.

 On rare occasions, a chapter may elect alumni or honorary members.
 In these cases, the members are evaluated according to what they did after completing their undergraduate degrees.

 Can a student become a member if their college doesn’t have a Phi Beta Kappa chapter?

 n order to be eligible for consideration as a Phi Beta Kappa member, a student must attend a school that has a chapter.
 Students cannot apply for membership in the Society; they must be invited by a campus chapter.

 What are Phi Beta Kappa’s member benefits?

 - Lifetime membership in Phi Beta Kappa; no renewal required